10-701-project/10-701_caltech101/ImageProcessing/README.md

-The file, baseline-feature.mat, contains three variables that describe all 3060 images in the dataset:
+The file, baseline-feature.mat, contains two variables that describe all 3060 images in the dataset:

 imageClass: classification.
-1 by 3060
+1 by 3060. every column stands for one image.

 psix: feature mapping using VL algorithm.
 1200 by 3060.
-Every row is a feature.

-hists: spatial histogram.
-3600 by 3060 (not needed for midway report but can be processed)

-For all variables, every column stands for one image.
+Every row is a feature, every column stands for one image.

 Maintained by Jueheng Zhu